 Another point that causes a good deal of anxiety and issues when you are following the online dating profile examples for women is the body type classification.
 Women and men have completely different interpretations of body style/composition, it is sometimes better to be more conservative in your body type definition as this can sometimes result in awkward situations.

-We believe everyone should be confident in their body, their age and their intelligence.
+We believe everyone should be confident in their body, age, and intelligence.
 However, online dating is a perfect example of competition and you do not want to waste your time when you can easily avoid that by recognizing that men may have a different definition of “athletic“, “Curvy “, “slim“.
 There’s nothing wrong with these definitions but you can save yourself a lot of heartache and rejection by recognizing this common misperception by men.

 You can use an impartial Artificial Intelligence (AI) tool like A.N.N.I.E to analyze your primary online dating photo to give you some feedback on your chosen photos and how others might perceive them and thus, you.